-To verify the firmware version
+▶ To verify the firmware version

 Use the Function Menu on the Front Panel to check the firmware version.
-See Paragon II Front Panel Display and Controls (on page 16) for more information.
+See Selecting a Function (on page 41) for more information.

 To recover Stacking Units after upgrade failure

 If a Stacking Unit encounters the update failure, with its failsafe capability, you can restore the Stacking Unit's function by yourself.